-For those who would like to get better acquainted with Big Data—in particular the devices that can help organizations extract value and competitive advantage from massive sets of structured and unstructured information—here’s a 5-minute guide to some prominent big data tools.
+For those who would like to get better acquainted with Big Data—in particular, the devices that can help organizations extract value and competitive advantage from massive sets of structured and unstructured information—here’s a 5-minute guide to some prominent big data processing tools.

 Financial institutions are using Hadoop as a vital part of their security architecture.
 Armed with the ability to analyze massive data sets in real-time, Hadoop helps banks detect phishing behaviors and fraudulent payments and take quick action to minimize their impact.

 In its early days, Hadoop was an effective solution for organizations looking to store and manage mountainous volumes of data.
 However, analyzing that data for insights proved to be a problem best left to skilled data scientists, leaving business analysts in the dark.
 In answer to that problem, two Facebook data scientists created Apache “Hive” in 2008.
 Based on the fact that SQL is a widely used and commonly understood language among data engineers, Hive was designed to automatically translate SQL-like queries into MapReduce jobs on Hadoop—all through the use of a language called HiveQL.
-As a result, Hive transformed Hadoop by placing serious analytics power in the hands of key decision makers within organizations who didn’t have PHD’s in data science.
-In cases where summarizing, querying, and analyzing large sets of structured data is not time sensitive, Hive is more than up to the task.
+As a result, Hive transformed Hadoop by placing serious analytics power in the hands of key decision-makers within organizations that didn’t have P.h.D.’s in data science.
+In cases where summarizing, querying, and analyzing large sets of structured data is not time-sensitive, Hive is more than up to the task.

 The folks at Facebook, which helped to develop Hive, utilize this simple and scalable big data tool to help meet the company’s formidable reporting needs.

-Like many tools, Hive comes with a tradeoff, in that its ease of use and scalability come at the expense of speed.
+Like many tools, Hive comes with a tradeoff, in that its ease of use and scalability comes at the expense of speed.
 And that’s where “Spark” enters the picture.
-The brainchild of UC Berkeley’s AMPLab, open source Apache Spark is a powerful Hadoop processing engine that can handle both batch and streaming workloads at lightning fast speeds.
+The brainchild of UC Berkeley’s AMPLab, open-source Apache Spark is a powerful Hadoop processing engine that can handle both batch and streaming workloads at lightning-fast speeds.

 Spark supports operations such as SQL queries, streaming data, and complex analytics, i.e. machine learning and graph algorithms.
 Plus, Spark enables these multiple capabilities to be combined seamlessly into a single workflow.
 And since Spark is one hundred percent compatible with Hadoop’s Distributed File System (HDFS), HBase, and any Hadoop storage system, virtually all of an organization’s existing data is instantly usable in Spark.